Fall Admissions Deadline: September 28, 2018

 Advisors and Application

-Graduate students interested in applying to this program should contact the DAAS Graduate Certificate African Studies Subcommittee members Omolade Adunbi: email@example.com and Fernando Arenas: firstname.lastname@example.org.
+Graduate students interested in applying to this program should contact the DAAS Graduate Certificate African Studies Subcommittee members Omolade Adunbi: firstname.lastname@example.org and TBD.

 A total of fifteen credit hours is required for earning the Graduate Certificate.
 Up to seven of the fifteen credit hours may be for courses required for the student’s degree or for another certificate program; however, credits may not be triple-counted (e.g., the same course cannot simultaneously count towards the degree program, the GCP in DAAS, and another certificate program).
 Non-Rackham degree programs may have their own rules regulating double counting.